sweirich/lambda-n-ways/README.md

 version of the `nf` and `whnf` functions (called `nfi` and `whnfi`, respectively).
 However, benchmarking uses the unfueled version.

+# Evaluation with booleans

+Optionally, *some* implementations have been extended with two additional
+constructs: boolean constants and an if expression.
+This addition of an observable base type allow the benchmarking with evaluation instead of normalization.
+The lambda calculus terms in the `lambs` subdirectory include boolean constants, with `eval` marking their final answer.

 # Anatomy of an implementation:

 Every implementation in this suite matches the following interface: